jakeheft/whether_sweater/README.md

-# Whether to Sweater or not in this Weather
+# Whether to Sweater?

 ## About this Application
-Whether, Sweater? is an app that allows a registered user to plan for a road trip giving them trip time and weather details.
+Whether to Sweater? is an app that allows a registered user to plan for a road trip giving them trip time and weather details.
 The app checks drive time (consuming MapQuest's API) of a trip and uses that time/destination city to provide the weather upon arrival (consuming OpenWeather's API), exposing this data to the front end.
-This backend application was built based on (fictional) front end requirements.
+This back-end application was built based on (fictional) front end requirements.

 ## Learning Goals
 - Expose an API that aggregates data from multiple external APIs